-Kidnapping (SESIR) (Level I) - Abduction of an individual.
-Forcibly, or by threat, confining, abducting, or imprisoning another person against his/her will and without lawful authority.
+Kidnapping (SESIR) (Level I) - Forcibly, or by threat, confining, abducting, or imprisoning another person against his/her will and without lawful authority.

-Larceny/Theft (\$750 threshold) (SESIR) (Level III) - Knowingly obtaining, possessing, selling, using, disposing of, or attempting to obtain, possess, sell, use, or dispose of the property of another with intent to either temporarily or permanently deprive the other person of their property or benefit from the property or appropriate the property to his or her own use or to the use of any person not entitled to the use of the property without the permission or consent of the owner or person lawfully in possession of the property.
-Value must be over \$300.
-The unauthorized taking, carrying, riding away with, or concealing the property of another person, including motor vehicles, without threat, violence, or bodily harm.
+Larceny/Theft (\$750 threshold) (SESIR) (Level III) - The unauthorized taking, carrying, riding away with, or concealing the property of another person, including motor vehicles, without threat, violence, or bodily harm.
 Incidents that fall below the \$750 threshold are not reportable in SESIR, but instead should be reported as locally-defined incidents according to district policies.